natgo/wt-wiki-scraper/wikitext-transpiled/fleet/L%C3%89%20Orla.md

 * Radar capacities with a lead indicator for anti-air duties; great detection range
 * Guns ballistics are adequate and precise; easy to fire and accustom
 * Crew size is decent versus small boats, slightly superior than [[HMS Peacock]]
-* Additional armament able to counter aircraft and small boats
+* 20 mm high-velocity autocannons are capable of countering aircraft and small boats

 '''Cons:'''

 * Low ammo count for main gun; easily depleted without trigger discipline
 * Large and slow target for the faster and smaller patrol boats
+* Unarmoured bridge and turret will be frequently knocked out by incoming fire, slowly bleeds the ship's crew away
 * Flat trajectory of the gun's shell hinders fire behind cover; LÉ Orla bow must be exposed
+* Secondary 20 mm autocannon overheats very quickly

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->